slothoth/Fall-From-Heaven/README.md

 ## Victory Conditions:
 - [ ] Altar of Luonnotar ez, A series of buildings, then a final project that requires last building.
 Only difficulty is making building not buildable, but still grantable by Great Person (like Hypatia)
 - [ ] Tower of Mastery Attach modifier that allows each tower to be built, if req_set: has_mana_1, has_mana_2...
 Tower of Mastery attach modifier has req_set: has_tower_1, ...
 Then victory condition on Tower of Mastery.
-## Art Todo
-- [ ] Investigat Landmark / District changes to allow alt buildings.
-Like why do Wonders like ORzgarzh work in city centre? but buildings wont. also palgum exclamation cultures stuff.
 ## Cultures Todo
 - [ ] Cultures.artdef.
 Map buildings and units.
 - Would be lovely if our asset budget lets us use Leugi's City Styles, for doviello, clan , hippus